Ultimate Family Road Trip Guide: Jordan

 If you enjoyed Qasr Al-Kharanah, you will definitely enjoy this qasr.
 It was built around the same time as Al-Kharanah but used for a different purpose.
 It was a hammam.
 This building is very well-preserved and you will find lovely murals inside the reception hall and the bath complex.
 It is no surprise that this complex is a UNESCO World Heritage Site.

 Be careful if you have wounds somewhere on your body, because it will sting!
 Otherwise just let go of control and lie down.
 The floating is really fun.
-It was a really clear day when I visited it and I could see Jericho and Jerusalem on the other side of the lake.
+It was a really clear day when we visited it and we could see Jericho and Jerusalem on the other side of the lake.

 Jerash is a place that makes you wonder why not more people know about it.
 It’s one of the most well-preserved Roman cities in the world.
 It really resembles Turkey’s Ephesus only in better state.
 Mainly because they restored parts in the 70s of last century.
 We spend a whole morning there and loved it.

 On a hot day wear a hat and sunglasses and bring lots of water, because there are little places with shade on site.

 According to the bible this is the place where Moses first laid eyes on the promised land, just before he died.
 If you are a believer this is a place you want to visit.
-Pope John Paul II before you has done the same.
-But for me this place is a must-see because of the view.
+Pope John Paul II has done so before you.
+But for us atheists this place is a must-see because of the view.
 It’s a panorama of the Holy Land and the valley of the River Jordan.
-When I was there we had a clear view and saw Jericho and Jerusalem from afar.
+When we were there we had a clear view and saw Jericho and Jerusalem from afar.